dewdad/codethings/devcontainer-cap-fiori/README.md

 ## Usage

-In the folder where you would like to
+In your workspace root run the following commmand to copy the **.devcontainer** directory from here to your project (you need NodeJS/NPM on your path).

 ```shell
 git clone https://github.com/dewdad/codethings.git tmp_fromgh && npx @atao60/fse-cli copy --quiet "tmp_fromgh/devcontainer-cap-fiori/.devcontainer" $(pwd)/.devcontainer && npx @atao60/fse-cli remove --quiet tmp_fromgh